 For example, let’s take embedded analytics.
 That’s a hot topic right now among bloggers and industry analysts.
 ISVs that build line-of-business applications see embedded analytics as a way to differentiate their products.
 And, since they’re software companies, they could develop and embed the analytics themselves, right?
 Yes, they could.

 Attivio joined forces with our partner Persistent Systems to build an app that provides a 360° view of the customer on the Salesforce Service Cloud.
 Engage 360 unifies information from across distributed data sources, such as similar cases, prior solutions, and internal knowledge bases.
+With a complete view of their customer information, service organizations realize faster turnaround on customer cases.
+This video, featuring Sudhir Kulkarni, President of Digital at Persistent Systems, and Lou Jordano, CMO at Attivio, explains the partnership and the new Engage 360 app.

 In the mid twentieth century, author (and librarian) Jorge Luis Borge published a short story called The Library of Babel.
 The story describes a huge library of many hexagonal rooms, each of which is filled with books.
 The problem was the books seemed to be nothing but pages of random characters.
 Readers could make no sense of it.